wtimme/kvhh-covid-check/README.md

 # SARS-CoV-2 test results for Hamburg

-Web app that allows for an easy retrieval of SARS-CoV-2 test results from the _Arztruf Hamburg_.
+Web app that allows for an easy retrieval of [SARS-CoV-2 test results][6] from the _Arztruf Hamburg_.

 ![Screenshot of the app in Firefox](screenshot.png)